 - When you want to publish reports created from XML format hierarchical data sources to Logi Report Server, the following method is recommended:

 - In the Catalog Manager, select the HDS that is used by the report from the Hierarchical node, and then expand the Properties sheet.

 - Change the URI property of the HDS to a relative path, for example, leaving only the name of the XML file.

-- Select File > Publish > Publish Report to Server to publish the folder (for more information, see Publishing Resources Remotely).
+- Select File > Publish > Publish to Server to publish the folder (for details, see Publishing resources remotely).

-- Start Server.
-You are now able to run the report on it.
+- Start Logi Report Server.
+You will now be able to run the report on it.